scds/text-analysis-3/instructions.md

 has_toc: false
 ---

-# Topic Modelling
+# Topic Modeling

 ## Lesson Roadmap

-1. What is Topic Modelling?
+1. What is Topic Modeling?
-2. Topic Modelling with MALLET
+2. Topic Modeling with Voyant Tools
-3. Topic Modelling with Gensim & NLTK
+3. Topic Modeling with MALLET
-4. Topic Modelling with R
+4. Topic Modeling with Python (Gensim, NLTK and SpaCy)

 <hr />